 CIPFA's Bulletin 09 'Closure of the 2020/21 Financial Statements' sets out that the provisions in the Code on the going concern accounting requirements reflect the economic and statutory environment in which PCCs operate.
-These provisions confirm that a PCC has no ability to cease being a going concern as described by IAS 1 Presentation of Financial Statements (i.e management deciding to liquidate the entity or cease trading).

-As PCC's cannot be created or dissolved without statutory prescription, it would not therefore be appropriate for PCC statements to be prepared on anything other than a going concern basis.
-Paragraph 3.4.2.23 of the Code therefore confirms as a matter of fact that local authority (incl PCC) accounts must be prepared on a going concern basis.
+These provisions confirm that a PCC cannot cease being a going concern as described by IAS 1 Presentation of Financial Statements (i.e. management deciding to liquidate the entity or cease trading) as PCC's cannot be created or dissolved without statutory prescription.
+It would therefore not be appropriate for the PCC Statement of Accounts to be prepared on anything other than a going concern basis.
+Paragraph 3.4.2.23 of the Code confirms as a matter of fact that local authority (including PCC) accounts must be prepared on a going concern basis.

-The CFO's management assessment has concluded that there are no proposals to alter the current legal framework for the provision or funding of policing services, and that the Going Concern basis therefore remains appropriate and in line with the Code.
+The CFO's management assessment has concluded that there are no proposals to alter the current legal framework for the provision or funding of policing services, and that the going concern basis therefore remains appropriate and in line with the Code.

 Whilst there is no statutory change to this position, it is the responsibility of the CFO to keep the financial position under review and to ensure that budgets set are realistic and deliverable, and that reserves are adequate.
-Ongoing financial sustainability of both the PCC and the Constabulary has therefore been reviewed and considered below.
+Ongoing financial sustainability of both the PCC and the Constabulary has therefore been reviewed and considered in the following narrative.